 This fee is a percentage of the balance you want to transfer.
 For example, if you transferred £2,000 to a card with a fee of 2.5%, this would cost £50.

+You may incur extra fees for purchases made abroad if they are non-sterling transactions.
 If you use your credit card abroad, it could charge you:

 A loading fee of around 2.99% each time you spend